H&F Fire Safety Plus

 Please help keep your home safe

-- Please talk to your family about your fire plan - and make sure everyone knows what they should do, including children.
-Each block has its own fire safety procedures, but you can also find general advice from the London Fire Brigade at www.london-fire.gov.uk.
+- please talk to your family about your fire plan - and make sure everyone knows what they should do, including children.
+Each block has its own fire safety procedures, but you can also find general advice from the London Fire Brigade

-- If you have concerns about any of the appliances in your house or in your block, please tell one of your local housing officers.
-The details for your local housing offices are available here.
+- if you have concerns about any of the appliances in your house or in your block, please tell one of your local housing officers

 What to look for in your building

 Fire safety in all buildings also depends on good maintenance and housekeeping.